What is a heat exchanger in a boiler?

 How to clean a boiler heat exchanger

 You should contact a suitably qualified heating engineer who will be able to clean the heat exchanger for you.
 If you’d prefer, you can ask them to do this during your boiler’s annual service.
-The engineer will locate the exchanger and apply water at high pressure to blast out any dirt or debris.
+The engineer will locate the exchanger and apply water at high pressure to blast out any dirt or debris, and also examine the heat exchanger for damage.
 You should make sure that this task is done every 12 months to keep your boiler working at its most efficient for longer.